 I felt like each time I sat in my head I was unable to think of anything positive.
 It was like the more I let my brain take control, the more negative my world became.
 It got so bad that I would grab my head and yell “shut up” to my thoughts, as they felt like they were starting to run on auto pilot and my brain began sharing its critical opinions of everything I do.
 Before going to sleep, or right when I woke up, I would have crippling anxiety about the day - worrying about any tasks I needed to complete, or on occasion it would torture me with aspects of my past.

 I decided one day to just Google my problems.
 To my astonishment, what I was going through seems to be happening to almost every human on this planet.

 I found a book by Eckhart Tolle titled The Power of Now.
 What I discovered in this book has changed my life forever.
-The entire book wraps around this one idea, which is, your inner monologue or your “eagle” as the book describes, is essentially your own worst enemy.
+The entire book wraps around this one idea, which is, your inner monologue or your “Ego” as the book describes, is essentially your own worst enemy.
 Now the book doesn’t want you to interpret your inner monologue as an enemy, because it is still you, but it’s a natural evolution of your brain to want to take over.
-Basically, your brain/eagle thinks it can run your life better than you, and wants to protect you at all times.
+Basically, your brain/ego thinks it can run your life better than you, and wants to protect you at all times.
 It goes into this natural state of protection by wanting you to dwell on the past or the future.
 Your brain lives on the time spectrum that humans created, clock time, and it’s constantly worried about it.
 The book mentions something that, once I read it, completely changed my life.